blackears/blenderNormalBrush/README.md

 ##### Front Faces Only
 If checked, your brush stroke will only affect faces facing the viewer.
 Otherwise, all vertices within a sphere the size of the brush are affected.

+##### Selected Faces Only
+If checked, your brush stroke will only affect faces faces that have been selected in edit mode.

 ##### Symmetry
 For each axis checked, any tweak made on one part of the model will also be mirrored across the axis.